cedric-lal/boba-bundle/readme.md

 Boba bundle also provides information about the size of 3 previous versions of the package and the previous major version.

+NOTE: To run the application, go to the readme of the api or client where you will find available commands.

 1. [ API Documentation ](#apiDoc)
    &nbsp;1.1. [ Technical architecture ](#apiTechnicalArchitecture)
    &nbsp;1.2 [ How does it work ](#howItWorks)